mesosphere/dcos-kafka-service/README.md

 ### Connection Information

-Kafka comes with many useful tools of its own.
-They often require either Zookeeper connection information, or the list of Broker endpoints.
-This information can be retrieved in an easily consumable formation from the `/connection` endpoint as below.
+Kafka comes with many useful tools of its own that often require either Zookeeper connection information or the list of broker endpoints.
+This information can be retrieved in an easily consumable format from the `/connection` endpoint:

 ``` bash
 $ curl -X GET "$DCOS_URI/service/kafka0/v1/connection"